szuke/xtuple-extensions/docs/TUTORIAL4.md

 ## xTuple Extension Tutorial
 ### Part IV: Production deployment

 Writing a bit of code on your own laptop is one thing, but it won't do you much good if you can't deploy it into pruduction.
 Unlike previous iterations of field dev, you can't feasibly use a tool like `pgadmin`, or even the classic xTuple `installer`, to get all of this code onto a production database.
-You might be tempted to ssh into the production server and recreate all of this work there, but that won't work either, as doing so will break upgrades.
+You might be tempted to ssh into the production server and recreate all of this work there, but that's not a good idea either, as doing so will make clean upgrades impossible.

 The appropriate way to deploy your code into production is to go by way of npm.
 The process is quite easy, actually, and has the added benefit of properly memorializing your source code for maximum reliability and reusability.

 ### A bit about npm

 You can think about npm as providing two services.
-It is a datacenter in California, with mirrors around the world, that hosts packages of code for free.
+It is a datacenter in California, with mirrors around the world, that hosts packages of code.
 It is also the software that provides nodejs-based project and dependency management.
-We rely on it heavily in every part of our app, and so using it for custom extension control is a good fit.
+We rely on it heavily in every part of our app, and so using it for custom extension control was a natural fit.

-### This sounds complicated
+### It's breathtakingly simple.

-It's breathtakingly simple.
-We've already published `xtuple-ice-cream` to npm, so starting in xTuple version 4.6, all you have to do to install `xtuple-ice-cream` is the following:
+We at xTuple have already published `xtuple-ice-cream` to npm, so starting in xTuple version 4.6, all you have to do to install `xtuple-ice-cream` into your app is the following:

 - Boot up a new database without any of the work you've done so far, to mimic the production database
 - From the app home, click `Setup` -> `Configure` -> `Database`